SamChenYu/HelloRenderingEngine-Notes/Lecture3.md

 # Coding Time
 branch: start_lecture_3
-Currently just a blank window - a lot of GLFW initialization code is inside DemoMain.cpp
+Currently just a blank window - a lot of GLFW initialization code is inside `DemoMain.cpp`

-1) Moving DemoMain.cpp GLFW Init to GLFWWrappers.hpp
+## 1. Moving `DemoMain.cpp` GLFW Init to `GLFWWrappers.hpp`
 GLFWWrappers.hpp
-Create namespace demo => Move DemoMain.cpp GLFW Init code and #include headers to GLFWWrappers.hpp
+Create `namespace demo` => Move `DemoMain.cpp` GLFW Init code and `#include headers` to `GLFWWrappers.hpp` `DemoMain.cpp`

-DemoMain.cpp
-Includes GLFWrappers.hpp, glfw_manager now have demo:: namespace

-This compiles fine but there is now a linker error! errorCallback() which is defined in the header, both DemoMain.cpp and GLFWWrapper.hpp are compiling it and linker sees it twice.
+Includes `GLFWrappers.hpp`, `glfw_manager` now have `demo::` namespace This compiles fine but there is now a linker error! `errorCallback()` which is defined in the header, both `DemoMain.cpp` and `GLFWWrapper.hpp` are compiling it and linker sees it twice.
-You would need to move the errorCallback() into the cpp, but anonymous namespace.
-Therefore it is only visible inside GLFWwrappers.cpp
+You would need to move the `errorCallback()` into the cpp, but anonymous namespace.
+Therefore it is only visible inside `GLFWwrappers.cpp`

-Move the implementation of the constructor of glfw_manager() into the .cpp so the .hpp only has declarations.
+Move the implementation of the constructor of `glfw_manager()` into the `.cpp` so the `.hpp` only has declarations.
 Same thing is done for the destructors.
-This is clean because .hpp only has declarations and .cpp has the definitions.
+This is clean because `.hpp` only has declarations and `.cpp` has the definitions.

-Add [[nodiscard]] for glfw_manager, window and GLFWwindow get() to make sure the references are used
+Add `[[nodiscard]]` for `glfw_manager`, `window` and `GLFWwindow get()` to make sure the references are used

-2) Window still has all the implementation inside GLFWWrappers.hpp Move window::window() constructor code into .cpp
+## 2. Window still has all the implementation inside `GLFWWrappers.hpp`
-Next, the constructor body of the window has a lot of random GLFW intialization e.g. glfwWindowHint(GLFW_OPENGL_FORWARD_COMPAT, GL_TRUE); ...
+Move `window::window()` constructor code into `.cpp` Next, the constructor body of the window has a lot of random GLFW intialization e.g. `glfwWindowHint(GLFW_OPENGL_FORWARD_COMPAT, GL_TRUE);` ...
 We can put it into intializer lists
-Put `GLFWwindow* make_window() {` function inside the anonoymous namespace of GLFWWrappers.cpp Then in the window:window() constructor you add `make_window()` as an initialization list.
+Put `GLFWwindow* make_window() {` function inside the anonoymous namespace of `GLFWWrappers.cpp`
+Then in the `window:window()` constructor you add `make_window()` as an initialization list.
-Continue the same for the destructor, moving it into the .cpp
+Continue the same for the destructor, moving it into the `.cpp`

-3) Incremental Refactoring!
+## 3. Incremental Refactoring!
 The pointer to the window within the window class can now become a reference instead of a pointer because of the initialization lists.
 The `GLFWwindow& get()` no longer needs to throw a null pointer exception because now it is a reference!
-Within the .cpp you change it to references in.
+Within the `.cpp` you change it to references in.
-Destructors of the glfwWindow requires pointers, but you can just pass in the reference and be fine.
+Destructors of the `glfwWindow` requires pointers, but you can just pass in the reference and be fine.

-4) Remove dependencies
+## 4. Remove dependencies
-Now that we have mostly moved all of the implementations out of .hpp into .cpp of the GLFWWrappers, most of the dependencies are not needed inside the header and can be moved into the source files.
+Now that we have mostly moved all of the implementations out of `.hpp` into `.cpp` of the GLFWWrappers, most of the dependencies are not needed inside the header and can be moved into the source files.
 (Things like <iostream>).
 The rest of the world doesn't need to know that these classes use those libraries.

-5) Foward Declaration
+## 5. Foward Declaration
-Inside GLFWWrappers.hpp, you can create the declaration of `struct GLFWwindow` into the global namespace, and remove the include for GLFW, and move it into the .cpp.
-(Remember this works because the struct are actually all references, not the objects, now the hpp does not have any dependencies)
+Inside `GLFWWrappers.hpp`, you can create the declaration of `struct GLFWwindow` into the global namespace, and remove the include for GLFW, and move it into the `.cpp`.
+(Remember this works because the struct are actually all references, not the objects, now the `.hpp` does not have any dependencies)

-6) Friendly APIs
+## 6. Friendly APIs
-Make the window constructor private, but make the glfw_manager a friend.
-Create a method under glfw_manager `create_window()` which calls that private constructor.
+Make the window constructor private, but make the `glfw_manager` a `friend`.
+Create a method under `glfw_manager create_window()` which calls that private constructor.
-Declare them in the .hpp and then the implementation in the .cpp When creating a window declaration in DemoMain.cpp, add the `manager.create_window()` as a friend.
+Declare them in the `.hpp` and then the implementation in the `.cpp` When creating a window declaration in `DemoMain.cpp`, add the `manager.create_window()` as a `friend`.
-Another important thing is that glfw_manager is declared before window, therefore when you use the `create_window()`, it can't actually see it - you could wrap glfw_manager inside window but you could just make another forward declaration.
+Another important thing is that `glfw_manager` is declared before window, therefore when you use the `create_window()`, it can't actually see it - you could wrap `glfw_manager` inside `window` but you could just make another forward declaration.

-Overall - DemoMain is a lot nicer (not more random inits).
-GLFWWrappers have no dependencies, just entirely declarations (except for returning the reference of GLFWWindow& get())
+Overall - `DemoMain.cpp` is a lot nicer (not more random inits). `GLFWWrappers.hpp` have no dependencies, just entirely declarations (except for returning the reference of `GLFWWindow& get()`)
 Exploited anonymous namespaces to wrap up implementation details.

 Peter Pimley's note!
-window class cannot make copies (copy constructor had been deleted, nothing said about move constructor it cannot do moves either).
+`window` class cannot make copies (copy constructor had been deleted, nothing said about move constructor it cannot do moves either).
 We also have another function
 `[[nodiscard]] window glfw_manager::create_window() { return window{}; }`
 It's not allowed to move /copy